-Operations management is a vital area for every business, and it's important for managers to approach it in the right way.
+Operations management should be a key focus for every company, and it's important for managers to approach it in the right way.

-The habits of an effective operations Manager
+The habits of an effective operations manager

 Manage risk, don’t be risk-averse

-Keeping ahead of industry trends
+Keep ahead of industry trends

-Allow for mistakes within your operations management
+Allow for mistakes in your operations management

 Yes, your organization will sometimes make mistakes, as will you as an individual, and those within your team.
 You won’t always get it right, and sometimes mistakes are good because you can learn from them.
-Don’t dwell on mistakes, learn and then move on.
+Don’t dwell on errors; learn from them and then move on.
 As Nicole Fallon Taylor explains in her article on effective leadership traits, leaders know how to embrace mistakes and use them as an important learning experience.

-Organizational goals should be part of your strategy
+Make organizational goals part of your strategy

 People are different, so treat them differently